xabrickx/nflgame/README.md

 ### Installation

-[python3 implementation is in the works](https://github.com/derek-adair/nflgame/tree/py3), please go check it out and test it under the py3 branch or `pip install nflgame-redux==2.0.1a1`.
+python3 implementation is in beta --- `pip install nflgame-redux==2.0.1b1`.

 **this project is no longer python2 compatible.**.
 The old python2 (<1.2.20) branch *should* work but... come on now... just [upgrade](https://docs.python.org/2/library/2to3.html).